Bible Study Topics: 30 Inspiring Ideas for Your Next Study

 24. Philippians.
 A short letter overflowing with joy, written from a prison cell.
 Perfect for anyone who needs to rediscover contentment in Christ.

 25. The Psalms.
 You could spend a lifetime in the Psalms and never exhaust them.
-They teach us to pray, worship, grieve, and hope — all with raw honesty before God.
+They teach you to pray, worship, grieve, and hope — all with raw honesty before God.

 “Your word is a lamp to my feet and a light to my path.”– Psalm 119:105 (ESV)